F5Networks/terraform-provider-bigip/docs/userguide/as3-integration.rst

 -------------

 To use AS3 Extensions with Terraform, ensure you meet the following requirements:

-- The BIG-IP system is running software version 12.1.x or higher
+- The BIG-IP system is running software version 12.1.x or newer
-- The BIG-IP system has AS3 Extension version 3.10 or higher installed
+- The BIG-IP system has AS3 Extension version 3.10 or newer installed
 - You have a BIG-IP system user account with the Administrator role